dokastho/dRPC/README.md

 ## Summary

 I'm a big admirer of Golang, and often find myself wishing I had the flexibility of gRPC in C++.
-I discovered some existing options online, but ultimately decided that I could make my own version with minimal effort to best fit my use-cases.
+I discovered some existing options online but ultimately decided that I could make my own version with minimal effort to best fit my use-cases.

 ## How It Works